erille/mon-rer/README.md

 # Installing

+Obtain an API token for the [remote API this site uses][4] to fetch the real-time timetable data.

 Copy `config.yml.example` to `config.yml` and edit it to suit your needs.

 Log into an account with superuser access on PostgreSQL and create two